AlgorithmiKee/notes/Machine_Learning/ELBO.md

 Remarks:

 * The gap between the evidence and ELBO is exactly the KL divergence we want to minimize earlier (also known as ***variational gap***).
-Minimizing the variational gap is equivalent to maximizing the ELBO, which is the key idea of variational inference.
+Minimizing the variational gap is equivalent to maximizing the ELBO, which captures the core idea of variational inference.
 * The ELBO becomes tight (or maximized) iff $q(z) = p(z \mid x)$, which is typically not achievable in practice due to the limited expressiveness of the distribution class $\mathcal Q$.

 *Proof*: Substitute $p(x,z) = p(z \mid x) \cdot p(x)$ into the definition of ELBO, we conclude